I Am Worthy Of Healing, And So Are You!

 Talking to my therapist about generational trauma and complex trauma allowed me to understand different parts of myself.

 After working with this therapist for half of a year, we both decided that my progress had stalled and my alcohol intake was increasing steadily.
 I was transferred to work with the substance abuse team.
 Talking about my past traumas (emotional abuse, sexual abuse, neglect) in childhood and early adulthood ramped up my usage of substances, as I did not have the skills or understanding to cope.

-Understanding the major events that lead me to where I am now is essential in my healing.
+Understanding the major events that lead me to where I am now is essential to my healing.